Product Discovery: Start a Little Slower, Ship Much Faster

 5. What standard way will we use to connect third-party systems so the next integration clips in smoothly?

-What Happens When the Rails Are in Place
+What Happens When the Architecture Holds

 Future ideas stop being derailments.